 It is possible that Hank’s doctor could have ignored our hunch fearing that he could be sued for listening to a dentist with a possible diagnosis.
 It’s possible that the doctor could have re-referred Hank back to us with the same diagnosis — complications from dental treatment.

 Many things could have gone wrong, delaying Hank’s treatment, but happily, they didn’t.
 His doctor is one of the good guys.
-Reflecting on Hank’s case, it is amazing how many things went right and how the communication between Hank’s medical providers mixed with the determination of Dr. O’Neill and the Twin Aspen staff ultimately helped save Hank’s life.
+Reflecting on Hank’s case, it is amazing how many things went right and how the communication between Hank’s medical providers mixed with the determination of Dr. Richter and the Twin Aspen staff ultimately helped save Hank’s life.